LalitPradhan/NanoNetsPCBChecker/DLAssignment/ReadMe.md

 ```
   Component 53 Missing
 ```
 The remaining defects printed are due to the explanation in Remarks for improvement section.
+The missing component is right above component 36 & 37.